Retropex/custom-ocean.xyz-dashboard/README.md

 4. Access the health endpoint at `/api/health` for diagnostics
 5. For stale data issues, use the Force Refresh function
 6. Use hotkey Shift+R to clear chart and Redis data (as needed, not required)
+7. Check the currency settings if financial calculations appear incorrect
+8. Verify timezone settings for accurate time displays
+9. Alt + W on Dashboard resets wallet configuration and redirects to Boot sequence

 ## License